Wolkjes/server/README.md

 ## MQTT explorer
 The MQTT explorer is needed to connect all the sensors to the InfluxDB and backend.

+## Grafana
+Grafana is used to make graphs of a single sensor on the website

 ## Frontend
 An angular frontend is used for the website.
 You can also run this on your own with this github repository [https://github.com/Wolkjes/frontend]